New College, Pontefract: Academics

+Behaviour and attitudes, Personal development, Leadership and management, Education programmes for young people, and Provision for learners with high needs all graded as Outstanding.

 In September 2016 a new New College Doncaster was opened by the NCLT with New College Bradford opened in September 2019.

 In October 2020 it won the sixth-form college of the year at the Tes FE Awards 2020, achieving top in the country.
 The college was praised for its 100% pass rate and high grades making up 60% at A-level and 90% in BTEC courses.
 It was also praised by the judges for its employability training and training for progression to higher education, and its wide range on extracurricular and supercurricular activities.